devrev/adaas-chef-cli/README.md

   "stage_diagram": {
     "controlling_field": "status",
     "starting_stage": "detected",
+    "no_transitions_defined": false,
     "stages": {
       "detected": {
         "stage_name": "Detected",
-        "transitions_to": ["mitigated", "archived", "rca_ready"]
+        "transitions_to": ["mitigated", "archived", "rca_ready"],
+        "state": "new"
       },
       "mitigated": {
         "stage_name": "Mitigated",
-        "transitions_to": ["archived", "detected"]
+        "transitions_to": ["archived", "detected"],
+        "state": "work_in_progress"
       },
       "rca_ready": {
         "stage_name": "RCA Ready",
-        "transitions_to": ["archived"]
+        "transitions_to": ["archived"],
+        "state": "work_in_progress"
       },
       "archived": {
         "stage_name": "Archived",
-        "transitions_to": []
+        "transitions_to": [],
+        "state": "completed"
       }
+    },
+    "states": {
+      "new": {
+        "name": "New"
+      },
+      "work_in_progress": {
+        "name": "Work in Progress"
+      },
+      "completed": {
+        "name": "Completed",
+        "is_end_state": true
+      },
     }
   }
 }
 ```

 In the above example, the status field is declared the controlling field of the stage diagram, which then specifies the transitions for each stage.
+It is possible that the status field has no explicit transitions defined but one would still like to create a stage diagram in DevRev.
+In that case you should use set the `no_transitions_defined` field to `true`, which will create a diagram where all the defined stages can transition to each other.
+The external system might have a way to categorize statuses (such as status categories in Jira).
+These can also be included in the diagram metadata (`states` in the example above) which will create them in DevRev and they can be referenced by the stages.
+This is entirely optional and in case the `states` field is not provided, default DevRev states will be used, those being `open`, `in_progress` and `closed`.
+If there is a way, the developer can categorize the stages to one of these three, or leave it up to the end user.
+The `starting_stage` field defines the starting stage of the diagram, in which all new instances of the object will be created.
+This data should always be provided if available, otherwise the starting stage will be selected alphabetically.

 ## Normalize data